The Best Local LLMs for 16GB RAM

 Quantization Strategy

 Always prioritize Q4_K_M quantization for 16GB systems.
-This 4-bit method preserves model quality while halving memory requirements compared to FP16.
-Avoid Q5 or Q6 quants on 16GB cards—they rarely justify the VRAM cost for the marginal quality gains.
+This 4-bit method preserves model quality while halving memory requirements compared to FP16 — Gemma 4 loses less than 2.8% quality at this level.
+Avoid Q5 or Q6 quants on 16GB cards; they rarely justify the VRAM cost for marginal quality gains.

 Context Window Management